rrwick/Unicycler-assembly-tests/README.md

 # Assembly of synthetic hybrid read sets

 The hybrid read sets use the same synthetic Illumina reads as described above (three quality levels).
 Long reads were also synthesised at three qualites (see [synthetic long read quality presets](#quality-presets-1)).

-All nine combinations of short and long reads sets were assembled: bad/bad, bad/medium, bad/good, medium/bad, medium/medium, medium/good, good/bad, good/medium and good/good.
+The values in the following tables are the means across all 15 references and all 9 quality combinations (bad/bad, bad/medium, bad/good, medium/bad, medium/medium, medium/good, good/bad, good/medium and good/good).

 ### Bad short, bad long